-When I was advised by my pediatrician to supplement breastfeeding with formula feedings due to my low milk supply, I turned my beautiful baby boy into a bag of gas every time I bottle-fed him.
-He and I suffered through hours of crying due to painful gas pains, leading to colic and spit ups.
-While searching desperately for a solution, I learned all about gas pains and how air ingestion causes discomfort.
-My conclusion after reading numerous articles about this subject is that air swallowing is the number one cause of gas and colic.
-Babies can swallow air when they cry, when they suckle, and while they feed.
-Most air ingestion is caused when bottle-feeding.
-Here are six tips to help your baby swallow less air while feeding.
+I was advised by my pediatrician to supplement breastfeeding with bottles of formula as my son was dehydrated due to my low milk supply, however, I never got any tips to prevent gas and colic.
+The minute I introduced baby bottles (with formula or breastmilk), he turned into a bag of gas every time I fed him.
+He and I suffered through hours of crying due to painful gas pains, leading to colic and spit-ups.
+After spending hours, days, and weeks of research, I concluded that air swallowing is the number one cause of gas and colic.
+Babies can swallow air when they cry when they suckle, and while they feed.
+Most air ingestion is caused when bottle-feeding due to the air retained inside the baby bottles.
+Here are six tips to prevent gas and colic by minimizing air-swallowing while feeding.

 1. Get ready.
 Don’t wait until your baby is desperately hungry to feed him or her.
 Frantic sucking while feeding leads to a lot of air-swallowing resulting in gas and colic.
 Learn to recognize the early signs of hunger in your baby.
 Some signs can be sucking fingers or hand, lip-smacking, and sobbing.
 Once your baby shows these signs, create alarms on your device (phone, tablets, etc.) to let you know when you need to start getting ready for the next feeding.
 Several smartphone apps are available to help you do this such as “Feed Baby – Baby Tracker” by Penguin or “Eat Sleep: Simple Baby Tracking” By BitMethod.

-4. Use an air-free baby bottle.
-If your current bottle has an air-vent that allows air to enter after you filled it with milk, change your bottle.
-Bare air-free baby bottles have patented air-plug technology that allows you to expel all the air before feeding and maintain an air-free environment for the milk at all times.
+4. Avoid air-swallowing.
+If your current baby bottle has an air-vent, change your bottle.
+If you use bottles with lines and see empty space inside, change your bottle.
+Bare® air-free feeding system has an air-plug that allows you to expel all the air before feeding your baby.
+Then, it maintains an air-free environment for the milk at all times.
 The goal is to minimize air-swallowing that causes gas pains and colic.

 5. Upright feeding position is best.
-Have you ever tried eating or drinking while you’re laying down?
+Have you ever tried eating or drinking while you’re lying down?
 It’s very uncomfortable and takes extra effort to force the food into your stomach.
-Pediatricians say you should never lay your baby down while feeding but people do it anyway because ordinary bottles with air-vents only work when upside down.
-Bare’s air-plug technology works with suction as opposed to gravity and dispenses air-free milk at any angle, allowing you to feed in any position.
-Use Bare with Perfe-Latch nipple if you are breastfeeding or Bare with Easy-latch nipple if you are only bottle feeding.
-The best feeding position is sitting up so your baby’s torso is in a vertical position, while his/her head rests on your forearm and chest.
-This will help keep the food down in his/her belly.
+Pediatricians say you should never lay your baby down while feeding.
+Unfortunately, it is comfortable for the caregiver to lay down the baby since most baby bottles only work when turned upside down.
+Bare® air-free works with suction as opposed to gravity and dispenses air-free milk while it’s right side up (like a straw cup), allowing you to feed your baby in a vertical, upright position.

 6. Do not overdo it!
-While a hungry baby will chug a whole bottle just because your current bottles may offer free flow of milk, Bare allows your baby to control the flow and pace at which she drinks with suction strength.
-If your baby is getting full and applies less suction than the beginning, Bare will slow down.
-Bare is designed to stop dispensing milk when your baby stops sucking to prevent overfeeding.
+While a hungry baby will chug a whole bottle just because your current bottles may offer a free flow of milk, be sure not to overfeed.
+Let your baby control the flow and pace of which she drinks with suction strength.
+If your baby is getting full and applies less suction than the beginning, it is time to stop the feeding.
+Bare® is designed to stop dispensing milk when your baby stops sucking to prevent overfeeding.
 This feature is a great projectile-vomit stopper!

 Your friend; The Breast Fairy